Who's the Boss?: Spin-offs

-Reboot/sequel series
+Planned reboot/sequel series

-In August 2020, a revival/sequel of the series was announced.
-It is slated to premiere on Amazon Freevee.
+In August 2020, a revival/sequel of the series was announced, with Tony Danza and Alyssa Milano returning as their roles of Tony and Samantha Micelli, respectively.
+In June 2022, the sequel series was slated to premiere on Amazon Freevee.
+However, in October 2024, they would not move forward with it, shopping it around to other channels.

 International versions

 Several versions of Who's the Boss? have been produced for foreign television markets.
 Some are dubbed and others are remakes.
 In many cases the names of the lead characters were changed: